 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-This is the end of Section Four
+This is the end of Section 4

-To read the rest of this article, click here:
+To read more, click here:

 - WordPress Web Site Traffic Blueprint Part 5 – A Complete Guide To Getting More Website Visitors Automatically